-.
-11.55 5 11 ı segregated MRC with emphasis on low cost measures, such as drilling wells. • Supporting the construction of new pre-school facilities and support of reconstruction, superstructure / extension to pre-school facilities, reconstruction of existing objects to pre-school facilities in municipalities with the presence of MRC, with the emphasis on capacity expansion. • Support for the expansion of primary school capacities in municipalities with the presence of MRC with an emphasis on increasing capacity, improved access to education and better quality of services provided • Support for the construction of new community centres, including support of modernization and refurbishment of existing community centres (superstructure/extension). • Support for the conversion of existing buildings for the purpose of establishing and operating community centres T1 1 EDDE Laga Comment for 1 Residents of MRC Supporting the purchase of equipment, technology and licences required to implement the approved business plans of social economy entities, with the emphasis on the use of micro-credits.
+SPECIFIC NEEDS Residents of MRC Support for transitional housing/social rental housing programmes for the purpose of social mobility and integration of MRC residents (construction and refurbishment of dwellings).
+Support for micro-credit programmes aimed at promoting self-build housing projects.
+Support for access to drinking water in separated and segregated MRC with emphasis on low cost measures, such as drilling wells.
+Supporting the construction of new pre-school facilities and support of reconstruction, superstructure / extension to pre-school facilities with the presence of MRC, with the emphasis on capacity expansion.
+Support for the expansion of primary school capacities in municipalities with the presence of MRC with an emphasis on increasing capacity, improved access to education and better quality of services provided Support for the construction of new community centres, including support of modernization and refurbishment of existing community centres (superstructure/extension).
+Support for the conversion of primary school capacity and the purpose of establishing and operating community centres Technical facilities in municipalities with presence of marginalized Roma communities ERDF less developed regions Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas Residents of MRC Supporting the purchase of equipment, technology and licences required to implement the approved business plans of social economy entities, with the emphasis on the use of micro- credits.
 Promoting micro-financial instruments.
 Supporting the reconstruction and construction of facilities of social economy entities.
-Technical facilities in municipalities with presence of marginalized Roma communities ERDF Less developed regions Support for social enterprises
+Technical facilities in municipalities with presence of marginalized Roma communities EKDF Less developed regions Support for social enterprises